Endogen/Telegram-Kraken-Bot/README.md

 - [ ] Enable to trade every currency that Kraken supports

 ##### Priority 2
-- [ ] Optimize code to call Kraken API les often
+- [ ] Optimize code to call Kraken API less often
 - [ ] Automatically check for updates (configurable timespan & changelog)
 - [ ] Create webhook-version of this bot

 ##### Priority 3
 - [ ] Add command `/stats` that shows statistics
-- [ ] Notificaiton: Show win / loss if association between buy and sell order can be made
+- [ ] Notification: Show win / loss if association between buy and sell order can be made

 ### Known bugs
 - Background jobs that check order state do not send messages if `updater.idle()` is present (commented out `updater.idle()` for now)

+## Troubleshooting
+In case you experience issues, please take a look at this section to check if it is described here.
+If not, create an [issue on GitHub](https://github.com/Endogen/Telegram-Kraken-Bot/issues/new).
+- __Error message `Invalid nonce`__: It might happen pretty often that Kraken replies with this error.
+If you want to understand what a nonce is, [read the Wikipedia article](https://en.wikipedia.org/wiki/Cryptographic_nonce).
+This error happens mostly if you use different Telegram clients.
+Maybe you issued some commands on your laptop and then switched to your smartphone?
+That would be a typical scenario where this might happen.
+Or you didn't use the bot for a long time.
+To resolve it, just execute the command again.
+It should work the second time - meaning you press the keyboard button again.
+Unfortunately there is not much i can do.
+The correct behavior would be to have one Kraken API key-pair for one device (one for your smartphone and one for your laptop).
+Unfortunately there is no way to identify the client.
+You can play around with the nonce value in your Kraken account (take a look at the settings for the generated key-pair).
+If you really annoyed by this then here is what you could try: Create some key-pairs (5 might do it) and then, before you call the Kraken API, randomly choose one of the keys and use it till the next Kraken API call is made.

 ## Disclaimer
 I use this bot personally to trade on Kraken so i guess it's kind of stable but __if you use it, then you are doing this on your own responsibility__ !!!
 I can not be made responsible for lost coins or other stuff that might happen due to some fuckup within the code.
 Use at your own risk!